 One of the most dangerous vices that one is tempted to cultivate at college is the sin of sloth.
-Now immediately when I say this one may be led to think of academic laziness, which is true enough, but in this particular instance the emphasis is on a general inactivity.
-Much like high schoolers who are the beneficiaries of a tremendous amount of leisure wealth, too much free time spent inside the walls of a dorm can start to turn the mind towards unsavory things.
+Now immediately when I say this, one may be led to think of academic laziness, which is true enough, but in this particular instance the emphasis is on a general inactivity.
+Much like a high schooler who is the beneficiary of a tremendous amount of leisure wealth, too much free time spent inside the walls of a dorm can start to turn the mind towards unsavory things.
 In such a circumstance an individual knows that he must give his mind, body, and soul a little fresh air.
-Yet due to some kind of existential torpor, he falls back into that infernal barko-lounger and plots ways to distract himself without ever having to leave it.
-Either a man (or woman) will transcend those walls in a literal sense or they will try to fly through them with some sort of intoxicant (for guys the "intoxicant" may include pornography).
+Either a man (or woman) will transcend those walls in a literal sense, or they will seek to fly through them with some sort of intoxicant (for some that "intoxicant" may include pornography).
 For obvious reasons, the latter expedient can quickly become the most popular alternative.
 The best and healthiest way to get some fresh air for the mind is to develop some real and substantive interests.
 One can develop these interests in any number of ways.
 Perhaps the simplest and most basic way is to look at the things that you are already interested in- exercise, movies, art, faith, music, friends, etc. You need not reinvent the wheel here.
-Maybe there is something you always wanted to learn about that you never had the time or opportunity to explore it.
+Maybe there is something you always wanted to learn about, but formerly never had the time or opportunity to explore.
 Now is the perfect time.
 The more that you have something real going on beyond those dorm walls, the less apt you will be to reduce yourself to a mindless- inebriated- coach sitting- lemming.

 4. Resist The "Binge" Mentality

 If you find yourself bragging about the amount of alcohol you have consumed, or declaring shamelessly to everyone just how "wasted" you are, then you can be assured you are going in the wrong direction.
 It is one of life's great mysteries that some feel it necessary to publish their shame, or at minimum, publish the fact that they have a consumed alcohol in large quantities as if they were accomplishing something.
 You sir have climbed the heights of inebriation and have returned to tell us the harrowing details.
 Now we wish to reward you with a great medal of honor for sacrificing your body for so noble a cause.
 Well done sir!
 You are truly a real man of genius!
 Any idiot can drink alcohol, so don't go around patting yourself on the back for standing/sitting around drinking all night.
 What would be a real achievement is if you actually did something with your time as opposed to high fiving yourself for getting loaded.
 This is not to say I am against alcohol altogether, what I am against is the worshipping of the silver keg like it's a golden calf, and the substituting of real friendships for nights and people that you can hardly remember (nor care to).
 In such a superficial setting, the people are generally interchangeable, and the memories like an impressionistic painting, are pleasant at a distance, but up close are vague and formless.
-To those who wish to be truly great, dare not descend into the bowels of this kind of mediocrity, for the exit can be remarkably difficult to find.
+Moreover, in this world of strange gods, one finds one's self considerably less inhibited when it comes to compromising one's ideals.
+To those who wish to be truly great, do not descend into the bowels of this kind of abyss, for the exit can be remarkably hard to find.
 Once you go down this road, it is more than a little difficult to return to the days and nights that (however falsely) seem drab and boring by comparison.
 I do not mention drugs in this particular example because the advice I offer is based on managing your life at college, and drugs are not manageable at all.
 If in this way you choose to turn your body into some living lab experiment, then you are not only jeopardizing your life, but your soul as well.